 During my studies at the TH Karlsruhe I was collecting experience from different jobs in a broad range of fields - mechanical engineering, automation, plastics technology and mechatronics.
 This represented a major personal gain for me, especially in the practical part of my learning process which is why I consequently started very early to establish a professional network.
 I was attracted to plastics technology and mechatronics.
 At some point I had the vision of making me self-employed in this area and to grow my own business.

 What were the biggest milestones for the company?

 The first milestone has certainly been the decision of actually starting my own business immediately after finishing my mechanical engineering studies.
 In 1992, the next milestone comprised the construction of our office building in Endingen.
 The acquisition of our first machining centre including a CAM system represented a further milestone as well as the construction of our new tool and mold manufacture in 2000.
 Followed by many other milestones, the most recent relevant event was definitely the succession arrangement with Holger Ebin.

 What has been the most exciting thing within the past 35 years?

 Each of the past 35 years has been exciting!
 During these 35 years we have developed many interesting and innovative projects for our customers: The first D-network telephone, the first MP3 player, the first generation of rain sensors, the first xenon light.
 All of them were fascinating projects.
 In the last six years the Urin-Analyzer and the WetGate were certainly the most exciting projects.
 And what I can tell you is: It remains exciting.
-We are currently working on a few new projects...
+We are currently working on some new projects...

 Which challenges will the company face in the digital world of the future?